Promoting the foundational truth that every person is a unique individual united by our shared humanity.

 Grade 2 | Unit 3, Lesson 3: Gratitude

-We are offering a limited number of individuals the opportunity to join our Ambassador network, and learn about the Prohuman approach with our co-founder and Global Ambassador Daryl Davis and other members of our team.
+Learn about the Prohuman approach with our co-founder and Global Ambassador Daryl Davis and other members of our team.

 Candidates for the Ambassador program will become part of a global network, and are invited to engage with Daryl and other mission-aligned individuals and advisors.
 They will be given the tools and support required to bring the Prohuman approach into their own workplaces, institutions, and communities.